 According to CS FTL.1.225 (b) (3), 25% of time spent on other-standby counts as cumulative duty.

-Other-standby CS FTL.1.225 (b), (see also ORO.FTL.105 (25)): Is it possible during other-standby to assign an FDP with a reporting time after the scheduled end of that standby period has elapsed?
+Other-standby CS FTL.1.225 (b), (see also ORO.FTL.105 (25)): Is it possible during other-standby to assign an FDP with a reporting time after the rostered end of that standby period has elapsed?

 Other-standby modified to airport standby CS FTL.1.225, (see also ORO.FTL.105 (25)): Can other-standby be modified to airport standby during the standby?
 For example, can a pilot on home standby be required to go to the airport to continue on airport standby?
 What limits must be used?